Stepping into your freshman year on a college campus is truly unlike anything else. Everything is completely new. Everything is completely unknown.

 This one is not only for freshman, but also for parents of freshman.

 Be the great parent that you are and show them some tough love.
 They won’t learn to fly if you don’t let them leave the nest.
-You want to see them thrive, right?
+I know you want to see them thrive.
 Then encourage them, yes.
 Love them, yes.
 But do not take them out of their trials and discomforts.
 If you do, you will be stunting a very important phase of growth for them that may not happen otherwise.
 Growth pains hurt, but they’re necessary and good for us.
 This phase in their social development is to help shape them into the kind of adults you want them to be anyways.
 So, pray for them in their situation.
 But do not pull them out of their situation.

 Freshman, whatever you do—do not go home.
 Stay on campus as much as possible during your first several months of college.
 They might be hard months, but I promise you will look back and be thankful that you chose to stick it out.
 Because you might not have gained the community you will enjoy for the rest of your college career otherwise.